dani-osterman/airfetch/README.md

 Encountering connection issues?
 Read our [**Troubleshooting Guide**](troubleshooting/TROUBLESHOOTING.md) for detailed solutions regarding firewalls, router settings, and camera configurations.

 ### License
-AirFetch is commercial software provided under a proprietary license for both personal and professional use.
+AirFetch is under a commercial license, but distributed free for both personal and professional use.
 See [LICENSE](LICENSE) for details.

 ---

 <p align="center">
   <sub>Copyright © 2026 AirFetch.
-All rights reserved.
-Not affiliated with Sony Corporation.</sub>
+All rights reserved.</sub>
 </p>